lvce-editor/rename-worker/README.md

-# rename-worker
+# Color picker worker

-Webworker for the rename functionality in Lvce Editor
+Web Worker to manage the color picker in Lvce Editor.